 Each semester over three years, beginning in Fall 2019, we will hold public events to have wider conversations about reproducibility, efficiency, and the trustworthiness of scientific research.

-During the Spring 2020 semester the Many Faces of Reproducibility collaborators will be working with the Minnesota Academy of Sciences (https://www.mnmas.org/).
+During the Spring 2020 semester the Many Faces of Reproducibility collaborators had intended working with the Minnesota Academy of Sciences (https://www.mnmas.org/).
 As the State Science Fair will now be held online (https://www.mnmas.org/about-science-engineering-fair) we have provided a handout (z.umn.edu/sciencefair2020) as an alternative to the in-person presentation originally planned.